top of page

 While it has a friendlier price-point than Tomoe River, the STALOGY notebook paper is not significantly different.
 Thin and light-weight, STALOGY paper is resistant to bleed-through and feathering as well.
 It also boasts a flexible spine which allows the notebook to be opened 360°.
 This allows you to add in notes for scrapbooking easily.

-A subtle gray grid pattern helps keep lists and drawings neatly aligned.
-The dates and hours printed in the top and left-hand margins are also subtle, letting you easily use it as a journal or idea book instead of a planner.
-The planner holds a full year's worth of pages, but thanks to its thin paper it is slim enough to easily slip into a bag or backpack.
+The subtle gray grid pattern helps keep lists and drawings neatly aligned.
+The dates and hours printed in the top are unobtrusive, letting you easily use it as a free journal instead of a planner.
+Stalogy comes with half or one year worth of pages, but is still lightweight and slim for portability.

 Through our own strong following and product reviews, we are confident that STALOGY notebook paper is comparable to that of Tomoe River.
 To try out for yourself, you can head on over to one of our retail stores and check out our notebook samples at Tokyu Hands Singapore or Kinokuniya Book Stores / NBC Stationery and Gifts.